SnakeSel/PotBS-Chat/README_EN.md

 Translating PotBS Chat Messages into English

 The program reads the game log and displays the translated chat messages.
-Messages are translated via Google Translate, if not available via Libre Translate.
+Messages are translated via Google Translate, if not available via Microsoft Translator.

 ![](img/potbs-chat.jpg)
 Written in [Go](https://golang.org/) using [gotk3](https://github.com/gotk3/gotk3)